 Select Medical (SEM) Gains As Market Dips: What You Should Know

 SEM will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.20, unchanged from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.34 billion, up 6.02% from the year-ago period.
+On that day, SEM is projected to report earnings of $0.20 per share, which would represent no growth from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.34 billion, up 5.73% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for SEM.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for SEM.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-SEM is currently sporting a Zacks Rank of #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+SEM is currently a Zacks Rank #3 (Hold).

-Investors should also note that SEM has a PEG ratio of 1.23 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - HMOs was holding an average PEG ratio of 1.2 at yesterday's closing price.
+Investors should also note that SEM has a PEG ratio of 1.22 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Medical - HMOs stocks are, on average, holding a PEG ratio of 1.25 based on yesterday's closing prices.

 The Medical - HMOs industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 197, putting it in the bottom 23% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.